Find out more about the latest news & information from Media Projects.

 We ran a two day animation workshop for artists and teachers at a farmhouse residency called Gullkistan in Iceland.
 Over 20 short films were made by 12 artists from Iceland and around the world.
 The short film shown below is by Freyja Reynisdottir.

 Photos of the journey around Iceland can be seen here.

 Photos from the course and further information about Gullkistan can be seen here.

-We are working in partnership with The Griffon Area Partnership to develop a smart phone guide to the heritage sites of North East Norfolk.
-It will include a series of one day guided trails and a dedicated web site containing contextual information and a gallery of panorama photos of key sites.
+We worked in partnership with The Griffon Area Partnership to develop a smart phone guide to the heritage sites of North East Norfolk.
+It includes a series of one day guided trails and a dedicated web site containing contextual information and a gallery of panorama photos of key sites.
+Visit it here.

 We were awarded a £10,000 All Our Stories grant from the Heritage Lottery Fund to work with the villagers of Martham and Flegg High School on a local history project.
 Over six months the production team has created 75 mins of short films, using animation and archive photography to bring personal reminiscences alive.

 Norfolk Disabled Parents received an Awards for All grant to produce a series of online video clips, in which disabled parents share their experiences of family life and discuss the types of support available to them.
 Media Projects East provided the video production support.

 We worked with the Metropolitan Police to produce a drama video and online quiz about bank fraud, working with MA students from Ravensbourne.
 The training pack has now been distributed to major banks worldwide.

 The RSPB has received a Young Roots Heritage Lottery Fund grant to work with schools in the Acle area enhancing biodiversity in their school grounds.
 Media Projects East is training the student team in video production skills to enable them to make a record of the project.